 The AAV of catches (during rebuilding and over all years) was lowest for the full data scenario (Table 2).
 As the population rebuilds toward the target biomass, estimated catches increase in proportion to the biomass and the AAV over this period would be anticipated to be greater than an AAV measured over the entire management period (e.g. rebuilding and rebuilt years) which was observed across all the data scenarios (Table 2).
 The AAVs during the rebuilding period were similar among the data scenarios, but the full data scenario resulted in the smallest median value and 90% simulation interval (Table 2).
 The full data scenario resulted in the highest median average catch during the overfished period (Table 2).
 However this scenario also estimated the highest positive bias in the median time estimated for the stock to recover relative to the true population (Table 3).
 The median estimated number of years the stock required to recover to the target biomass for the stocks that successfully rebuilt was the same across data scenarios (Table 3).

 Reduction or elimination of data during rebuilding increased the variance of the estimates of the size at maximum fishery selectivity (Fig. 6a-c) and the width at maximum selectivity defining the shape of the dome in selectivity during the overfished period (Fig. 7a-b).
 The estimates were generally equal to the true value in median terms for all data scenarios.
 The precision of the estimates for the reduced and eliminated scenarios only improving at the end of the management period when the majority of the stocks has rebuilt and fishery composition sample sizes returned to the higher historical levels (Fig. 6b-c).
 Each of the data scenarios that were allowed to estimate dome shaped selectivity during the rebuilding period (the eliminated data scenario did not allow for estimation of dome-shaped selectivity due to the absence of fishery composition data) resulted positively biased estimates that were highly variable at start of the management period (Fig. 7a-b).
-A positively biased median estimate results in the estimation model assuming a less sever dome in selectivity (decreased slope for the selectivity descending limb).
+A positively biased median estimate results in the estimation model assuming a less severe dome in selectivity (decreased slope for the selectivity descending limb).
 The full data scenario resulted in markedly improved estimates of the shape of the dome over the management period, especially compared to the reduced data scenario (Fig. 7a-b).

 The impact of time-varying parameters